Megatrends are global macro forces that will transform business, the marketplaces that they operate in, and society at large.

 Organisations will fragment

-As the gig economy moves up the value chain, and inter-company collaboration increases, big corporates will increasingly fragment into smaller autonomous and collaborative ecosystems.
+The gig economy will move up the value chain.
+Inter-company collaboration will increase.
+This will fragment big corporates into smaller autonomous and collaborative ecosystems.

 Old technology, like the internal combustion engine, will get smarter before it goes away.
 For example: